Bindings require endpoint href instead of resource href

 I believe the right resolution is to close as NOTABUG.
 If it does stay on the sprint, I believe it needs to go through sprint planning again because it's not clear what the expected resolution is.

-#6 Updated by daviddavis about 1 year ago bmbouter, thanks for the response.
+#6 Updated by daviddavis over 1 year ago bmbouter, thanks for the response.
 I think the bug is unclear so let me give an illustration that might help clarify this bug.
 Here's how you call the repo version method in the bindings today: